 Concerns about flying

-Concerns about travel have left a lot of the stone industry in this country deciding not to visit Marmo+Mac this year.
+Concerns about travel left a lot of the stone industry in this country deciding not to visit Marmo+Mac in 2021.
 Even some of the UK machinery agents, who normally support their principals every year in Verona, were not intending to visit Marmo+Mac this year, or had not yet made up their minds as Italy was shutting down for its August holiday – although that holiday was shorter this year for some of the manufacturers struggling to meet a high level of demand for their machines.

 Some of the machinery companies say they are not anticipating a lot of visitors from outside the EU, but that the EU market alone makes exhibiting worthwhile.